William Forsyth (artist): Career

 Forsyth finished his studies in the spring of 1886 but stayed in Europe another two years, sharing a studio with J. Ottis Adams, who would also later be called one of the Hoosier Group.
 Returning to Indiana in September 1888, he was soon assisting Adams at an art school in Fort Wayne.
 Growing tired of the commute, the two opened their own school in Muncie, where Adams was living, in the fall of 1889.
 While there, he became the teacher of well-known American Impressionist painter Francis Focer Brown and his wife Beulah H. Brown.
 But Forsyth left after the spring term of 1891 to live again in Indianapolis.
 Here he joined Steele, and became a principal instructor in Steele's Indiana School of Art, which was located on the circle.
 Steele resigned in 1895, but Forsyth stayed on to teach both day and evening classes until June 1897, when the school was torn down to make way for an expansion of the English Hotel.

 It was during this period that the 1894 exhibition of the works of Forsyth, Steele, Otto Stark, and Richard Gruelle at the Denison Hotel attracted the attention that led to the Hoosier Group exposition in Chicago, which also included works by Adams.
-The attention given to this exhibition, and the mood that had created it, led to his joining together with Steele, Adams, and fifteen other Midwestern artists to form the Society of Western Artists in 1896.
+The attention given to this exhibition, and the mood that had created it, led to his joining with Steele, Adams, and fifteen other Midwestern artists to form the Society of Western Artists in 1896.
 He remained a member until it disbanded in 1914 and participated in its annual shows, which were held all around the Midwest in order to guarantee the artists a place to show, and thus sell, their works each year.

 As he had in Europe, Forsyth always reserved a few weeks in the summer in which to travel and paint with friends.
 In 1897, he brought along two of his sisters, and one of his pupils, Alice Atkinson.
 Chances are he brought his sisters along so that he could ask Alice to come too.
 The trip that year was to a friend's childhood home, a farm along the Ohio River near Brandenburg, Kentucky.
 When the time for painting wound down in the fall, William and Alice made their way up river to Louisville where they were married at the Grace Episcopal Church in Louisville on October 14, 1897.
 They returned to the farm for their honeymoon, and winter had set in before they made their way back to Indianapolis.